Active Substance: lenalidomide

-Lenalidomide is expected to be harmful to the unborn child.
+Lenalidomide can be harmful to the unborn child.
 Therefore, Revlimid must not be used in women who are pregnant.
-It must also not be used in women who could become pregnant, unless they take all of the necessary steps to ensure that they are not pregnant before treatment and that they do not become pregnant during or soon after treatment.
+It must also not be used in women who could become pregnant, unless they take all the necessary steps to ensure that they are not pregnant before treatment and that they do not become pregnant during or soon after treatment.
 For the full list of restrictions, see the package leaflet.

 Why is Revlimid approved?

 What measures are being taken to ensure the safe and effective use of Revlimid?

-The company that makes Revlimid will provide a letter and educational kits for healthcare workers, and brochures for patients, explaining that the medicine is expected to be harmful to the unborn child and detailing the steps that need to be taken for the medicine to be used safely.
-It will also supply cards for patients to ensure that all appropriate safety measures have been taken by each patient.
-Each Member State will also ensure that educational material and patient cards are provided to prescribers and patients.
+The company that makes Revlimid will provide a letter and educational kits for healthcare professionals, and brochures for patients, explaining that the medicine can be harmful to the unborn child and detailing the steps that need to be taken for the medicine to be used safely.
+It will also supply cards for patients to ensure that they are informed about appropriate safety measures to be taken by each patient.

-The company has also set up a pregnancy prevention programme in each Member State and will collect information on whether the medicine is used outside its approved indication.
-The boxes containing Revlimid capsules also include a warning stating that lenalidomide is expected to be harmful to the unborn child.
+The company has also set up a pregnancy prevention programme in each Member State and will collect information on the medicine’s use outside its approved uses.
+The boxes containing Revlimid capsules also include a warning stating that lenalidomide can be harmful to the unborn child.

 In addition, the company will carry out a study in patients with myelodysplastic syndromes to gather further safety data, as well as a safety study in patients with newly diagnosed multiple myeloma not eligible for transplant.

 Other information about Revlimid